When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 leader.

-advocating for you know, others,
+advocating for others, you're

-you're advocating for
+advocating for marginalized

-marginalized populations.
+populations.

 You're doing all of that, but